mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 Each AST module implements this protocol and this allows any protocol implementation to generate any child nodes it contains without concerning itself with the shape of the children.

-The impl for the `Text` node type is the easiest to understand.
+The implementation for the `Text` node type is the easiest to understand.

 ```elixir
 defmodule Temple.Parser.Text do